 Jimmy ‘Superfly’ Snuka dies

-Jimmy “Superfly” Snuka, the wrestler known for his high-flying leap off the ring’s top rope that flattened his opponents, died on Sunday.
+Jimmy “Superfly” Snuka, the wrestler known for his high-flying leap off the ring’s top rope that flattened his opponents, has died.
 He was 73.

-Actor and former wrestler Dwayne “The Rock” Johnson announced Snuka’s death on behalf of his family.
-The World Wrestling Entertainment Inc. also confirmed Snuka’s death on its website on Sunday.
+World Wrestling Entertainment Inc. announced Snuka’s death on its website on Sunday.

 The signature move, in which Snuka vaulted off the rope and landed face-down on his opponent who lay prone on the floor, helped catapult the Fiji-born Snuka to 1980s fame with the World Wrestling Federation, now the WWE.
 He was later inducted into the WWE Hall of Fame.